buttermilk

 • Tofu, water, and acid.
 Use a blender to purée 1/four cup (sixty-two grams) of soft, silken tofu with a scant 3/four cup (one hundred sixty mL) of water and one tablespoon (15 mL) of vinegar or lemon juice.

-The following plant-primarily based buttermilk substitutes carb and paleo-pleasant.
+The following plant-primarily based buttermilk substitutes are carb and paleo-pleasant.

-Paleo diets, which can be allegedly primarily based totally at the eating regimen of prehistoric human ancestors, typically exclude dairy merchandise, grains, and legumes (10Trusted Source).
+Paleo diets, allegedly based totally on the eating regimen of prehistoric human ancestors, typically exclude dairy products, grains, and legumes (10Trusted Source).

 Low carb